himotoyoshi/carray/guides/users/00_getting_started.md

 #       [ 1.5, 1.5, 1.5 ] ]
 ```

-A block may also be given, and it is the exception among these: it is called
+A block that takes indices is the one filling that does not stay in C: it is
-once per element, so the values are produced by running Ruby as many times as
+called once per element, so the values are produced by running Ruby as many
-the array has elements, rather than in C. Keep it for values that cannot be
+times as the array has elements.
+Keep it for values that cannot be arrived at
-arrived at any other way.
+any other way.

 ```ruby
 CArray.float64(2, 3) { |i, j| i * 3 + j }